-When performing the tests identified in Table A.2 above the transmissions from the ELT(DT) shall be monitored.
-The ELT(DT) shall transmit a Cancellation Message each time that it is deactivated (i.e., at the initiation of Tests 5, 7, 11, 13, 18a, 19, 24a and 25 above).
+When performing the tests identified in Table A.2 ~~below~~ the transmissions from the ELT(DT) shall be monitored.
+The ELT(DT) shall transmit a Cancellation Message each time that it is deactivated (i.e., at the initiation of Tests 5, 7, 11, 13, 18a, 19, 24a and 2, as specified in Table A.2).
 The Cancellation Message shall be checked to ensure that it meets the following: